Request a 30-minute demo

 Adopt a lift-and-shift strategy in the initial migration phase to simplify the transition, accommodating the architectural and SQL dialect differences between Teradata and Snowflake.

-First, lift-and-shift data in its current state using a SQL translator like Datafold’s built-in SQL Dialect Translator, which automates the SQL conversion process.
+Lift-and-shift data in its current state using a SQL translator embedded within Datafold’s DMA which automates the SQL conversion process.

 1. Get stakeholder approval